 IT innovation, digitalization, allow us to cut down on our energy usage.
-Today it’s a fact that our society has moved to a new era.
+Especially today when our society has moved to a new era.
 We look at emails instead of regular mail; we make remote video calls instead of flying to meetings with colleagues, or we watch online broadcasting of music and films instead of participating in events and so on.

 Our lives got more comfortable in all ways, but it also made an enormous negative impact on our environment.
-Deforestation, rising sea levels, higher carbon dioxide levels, and plastic bottles glutting landfills and oceans, — the issue of sustainability has become a hot topic.
+Deforestation, rising sea levels, higher carbon dioxide levels, and plastic bottles glutting landfills and oceans, — the issue of sustainability has become breaking news.

 It has become a reason why more and more companies around the world have started to reduce their environmental impact.
 Xerox is a good case in point.
 The company is investing to help the industry go green and introducing innovative technologies to help organizations walk the paperless path.
 Now documents can be scanned directly to cloud services such as Google Drive, iCloud, and Microsoft Office 365 for storage and collaboration.
 Can you imagine the quantum of paper saved if an average law firm could go digital?
 A recent survey of law firms found that each attorney generates up to 100,000 sheets per year.
 Assuming a 2,000-hour work year, that's 50 pages an hour.
 Almost a sheet a minute.
-Enough paper laid end-to-end to wrap around the US Supreme Court Building 66 times.
+This amount of paper will be enough to wrap the US Supreme Court Building 66 times.

 Hotels Going Green